jdavredbeard/heavywater-interview-project/README.md

 To reproduce the deployment:

-- `cd` into prediction dir
-- `python3 -m venv virt` - create virtualenv
-- `source virt/bin/activate` - activate virtualenv
-- `pip3 install -r requirements.txt` - install webapp/prediction dependencies
 - install eb cli - this is `brew install awsebcli` on mac
-- `eb init -p python-3.7 mortgage-doc-predictor --region us-east-1` - initializes new elastic beanstalk project
+- from `prediction` dir run `eb init -p python-3.7 mortgage-doc-predictor --region us-east-1` - initializes new elastic beanstalk project
 - `eb config` - this opens elastic beanstalk configs in an editor - change `InstanceType` to `r5.large` and `WSGIPath` to `app.py`
 - `eb create mortgage-doc-predictor-env` - begins creating of aws resources and deployment of app
 - `eb open` - once deployment is finished and ec2 is running and flask app is initialized, opens app in browser